jakob-bagterp/browserist/docs/xpath/cheatsheets/node-selection.md

 ---
 title: XPath Cheatsheet for Node Selection
 description: Learn how to use poweful XPath methods to target specific nodes or groups.
-Includes code examples.
+Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - Cheatsheet